-Aurora glow over northern U.S. and more may come this week
+Northern lights glow over upper U.S. and may continue this week

 While clouds obscured many potential viewing areas, aurora reports came in from across the northern United States, including Washington state, Wyoming, Montana and South Dakota.

-Photographer Kevin Palmer captured the light show around 10 p.m. local at Tongue River Reservoir in Decker, Mont.
+Photographer Kevin Palmer captured the light show around 10 p.m. at Tongue River Reservoir in Decker, Mont.
 “In a decade of aurora watching, these were some of the best reds I’ve ever seen.
-Normally red is only visible to the camera, but these colors were easily seen with the naked eye,” Palmer wrote on the spaceweathergallery.com website.
+Normally red is only visible to the camera, but these colors were easily seen with the naked eye,” Palmer wrote on the Spaceweathergallery.com website.

-To escape the clouds, photographer Marybeth Kiczenski drove more than 20 hours in snowy and icy weather and finally landed to a beautiful scene at the Devils Tower National Monument near Sundance, Wyo.
+To escape the clouds, photographer Marybeth Kiczenski drove more than 20 hours in snowy and icy weather and finally landed at a beautiful scene at the Devils Tower National Monument near Sundance, Wyo.

 Auroras are created when a surge of charged particles from the sun interact with Earth’s magnetic field.
 In this case, the surge of charged particles came from coronal mass ejections, or explosions of plasma and magnetism from the sun, on Monday.